The ESA Registration Of America

 Does my ESA need to travel in a crate?

-No- if your animal is an ESA, it doesn’t need to be placed in a crate.
-As long as you have the correct documentation to prove that your animal is well-behaved and trained accordingly, you’re okay.
+If your airline chooses to accommodate your ESA, it typically won’t need to be placed in a crate — but this is no longer a guaranteed right, so confirm with your airline in advance.
+As long as you have the correct documentation to prove that your animal is well-behaved and trained accordingly, you’re in good shape.

 Some airlines, such as American, Southwest and United Airlines, do require your dog to fit on your lap and not block the aisle.
 Airlines such as JetBlue don’t condone animals on seats, either.